PecanProject/bety/Data-Entry-Workflow-for-the-Biofuel-Ecophysiological-Traits-and-Yields-Database-(BETYdb).md

         information is correct
     -   Check that links to URL and PDF are correct, using doi if available
-    -   If any information is incorrect, click ’edit’ to correct.
+    -   If any information is incorrect, click ’edit’ to correct
 3. Check that site(s) at bottom of citation record match site(s) in paper
-    -   Check that latitude and longitude are consistent with manuscript, are in decimals not degrees, and have appropriate level of precision .
+    -   Check that latitude and longitude are consistent with manuscript, are in decimals not degrees, and have appropriate level of precision
     -   Click on site name to verify any additional information site information that is present
     -   Enter any additional site level information that is found